carlomorgenstern/dialogsystems-bluemix/README.md

 # Conversation Sample Application

-This Node.js app demonstrates how a dialogsystem on Bluemix could look like.
+This Node.js app demonstrates how a dialog system on Bluemix could look like.
 It is forked and extended from [here.](https://github.com/watson-developer-cloud/conversation-simple)

 ## Before you begin